U.S. sanctions North Korea bank as it targets weapons program

 Banks in the European Union have been reluctant to do business with FTB in the wake of the U.S. sanctions, and China’s biggest foreign exchange bank, the Bank of China, closed FTB’s account.

-Treasury Under Secretary David Cohen told reporters on a conference call that he expects banks outside the United States to continue to limit or terminate their dealings with the sanctioned banks.
-“Being exposed to a financial institution like Daedong Credit Bank exposes those financial institutions to real risk, in particular reputational risk,” he said.

-Cohen said previous sanctions had increased the North Korean regime’s financial isolation and that these latest designations would ratchet the pressure up further.

-The United Nations said in May that increasingly tough financial sanctions, an arms embargo and other international restrictions on trade had significantly delayed expansion of North Korea’s nuclear arms program.
+The United Nations said in May that increasingly tough financial sanctions, an arms embargo and other international restrictions on trade have significantly delayed expansion of North Korea’s nuclear arms program.
 The report did not cover the effects of the sanctions imposed in March.
+(Reporting by Paige Gance)